 - BUILT: 1692

-The temple was originally built by Vietnamese locals in 1692 and eventually sold to immigrants who had fled Fujian province in China after the fall of the Ming Dynasty in the 1600s.
+The temple, originally built by Vietnamese locals in 1692, holds a significant place in history.
+It was later sold to immigrants who had fled Fujian province in China after the fall of the Ming Dynasty in the 1600s, adding another layer to its historical importance.
+Fujian has a special place in my heart since I lived there for five years.

 The temple is dedicated to Thien Hua (Mazu in Chinese), the goddess of the sea and protector of sailors and traders.
 You’ll often see Fujianese temples across Southeast Asia dedicated to this goddess.